-Beit Trust Masters and PhD Scholarships for Malawi, Zimbabwe and Zambia 2016
+Beit Trust Masters and PhD Scholarships 2020 for African Students

 Offered annually?
 Yes

-To be taken at (country): United Kingdom, Ireland or South Africa
+To be taken at (country): United Kingdom or South Africa

 Eligible Field of Study: A subject of the individual’s choice appropriate to the needs of the beneficial area